 Using the Guitar Chord Book

 The chord book will load an E major chord to start you off.
-Everytime you click on the Root or Type it will load a new selection of chords (inversion or voicings) that fit the selected Root+Type combination.
+Everytime you click on the Root or Type it will load a new selection of guitar chords (inversion or voicings) that fit the selected Root+Type combination.
 The Roots show the available root keys from C upwards and the types show a variety of the most common chord types.

 More Chords, Inversion and Voicings

-When you have selected a chord root and type, the more link will appear and this will show more chords which may be different voicings or inversions of the selected chord and in different places on the fretboard.
+When you have selected a guitar chord root and type, the more link will appear and this will show more chords which may be different voicings or inversions of the selected chord and in different places on the fretboard.

 Acoustic or Electric Guitar